ErenBalkis/Machine-Learning-Portfolio/Forest_Fire_Prediction_Project/README.md

-# 🌲 Forest Fire Area Prediction
+# 🌲 Forest Fire Intensity Estimation

 This project is a Machine Learning study aiming to predict the **burned area** of forest fires in Montesinho Natural Park, Portugal.
 By utilizing meteorological data and Fire Weather Indices (FWI), the goal is to develop a regression model capable of handling the stochastic nature of wildfires.